CarlVerret/csFastFloat/README.md

 In this repo [FastFloatTestBench](https://github.com/CarlVerret/FastFloatTestBench) we demonstrate a concrete performance gain obtained with FastFloat.ParseDouble() with the [CSVHelper](https://github.com/JoshClose/CsvHelper) library.
 This is one of the fastest CSV parser available.

 Single and multiple columns files have been tested. :
-- Canada.txt and mesh.txt are the same from previous benchmark.
+- Canada.txt, mesh.txt and Synthetic.txt are the same from previous benchmark.
-- Syntethic.csv is composed of 150 000 random floats.
 - World cities population data (100k/300k) are real data obtained from [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/worldcitiespop).

 Benchmark is run on same environment.